Bratislava Airport: Roads

-Bratislava Airport can be reached by private car from the city centre, which is 9 km away, or from D1 highway.
+Bratislava Airport can be reached by private car from the city centre, which is 9 km away, or directly from D1 motorway.
 There is also a taxi stand just near the entrance to the airport with Taxi Slovakia company (taxi of other companies can be called by telephone but rates for the airport are usually higher).
 Long-term and short-term car parking is provided at the airport, in front of the terminal building.